AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Results

 \subsection{Effect of Coil Sensitivities}

 In order to assess the influence of coil sensitivities on the learned sampling patterns, we run experiments that compare the patterns from multi-coil and emulated single-coil datasets.
 For single coil experiments, we treat the SENSE combined images as ground truth as in multi-coil experiments but remove the coil sensitivity dependence in the forward signal model in Eq. \ref{eq:1} and Eq. \ref{eq:6}.
 For the multi-coil scenario, we compare the resulting patterns trained with ESPIRiT and JSENSE estimated maps.
 Fig. \ref{fig:coilsens} demonstrates the single-coil and multi-coil optimized patterns along with their PSFs for $R=5$ and $R=10$.
-Single-coil optimized patterns conform more to a random variable density distribution, whereas the samples in multi-coil patterns are distributed more uniformly.
-Patterns learned with JSENSE maps are also different than the ones learned with ESPIRiT maps, signifying the dependence on the sensitivity maps in the training dataset.
-Moreover, the PSFs of the multi-coil patterns have much smaller sidelobe amplitudes at the center, and larger sidelobes towards the outside of FOV.
+Single-coil optimized patterns conform more to a random variable density distribution, whereas the samples in multi-coil patterns are more structured and they are distributed more uniformly.
+Moreover, the PSFs of the multi-coil patterns have much smaller sidelobe amplitudes at the center, and larger sidelobes towards the outside of the FOV.
+Additionally, patterns learned with JSENSE maps are slightly different than the ones learned with ESPIRiT maps, signifying the dependence on the sensitivity maps in the training dataset.
+Appendix~\ref{appendix:cross_sensitivity} further explores this comparison from an image quality perspective.

+Fig. \ref{fig:coil_compress} illustrates the changes in sampling patterns when different numbers of virtual coils are used after coil compression.
+As the number of virtual coils decreases, the sampling density in the low frequencies increases and sampling in the high frequencies becomes more random.
+The patterns start resembling the variable density random patterns as in the single-coil scenario in Fig. \ref{fig:coilsens} since the reconstruction problem becomes less dependent on the coil information.